-Dayna Sabatino studied stained glass in the Bay Area of California where she worked in all aspects of the industry.
-Her initial training began while working at The Stained Glass Garden in Berkeley, where she worked under many glass artists at the top of their field.
-Building artworks one piece of beautiful glass at a time was a natural fit for her.
-Over the years there, she taught courses in many techniques of stained glass and mosaic art, built commissioned works on her own and for other artists, and performed restorations, from small lampshades to large church windows.
-Dayna also worked at The Institute of Mosaic Art, then owned and directed by globablly known mosaic artist, Laurel True.
+Dayna studied stained glass in the Bay Area of California initially at The Stained Glass Garden in Berkeley, where she worked under many talented and established glass artists at the top of their field.
+Dayna spent 10 years in Oakland and Berkeley eventually teaching courses in glass art, building commissioned works for Artist Sabina Frank, and performing restoration work with Starbow Studios, from small lampshades to large church windows.
+Dayna was the studio manager and taught courses at The Institute of Mosaic Art in Oakland, that was then owned and directed by globally known mosaic artist, Laurel True.

 After returning to the East Coast (glass tools in tow), Dayna landed in Vermont, married and became a mother.
 Currently, they are living on their land in their handmade, off grid home.
 Dayna has taught stained glass and mosaic technique at art centers throughout New England, including The White River Craft Center in Randolph, VT., Artascope Studios in Yarmouth, ME., ArtisTree Community Arts Center in South Pomfret, VT. and RiverArts in Morrisville, VT. and has collaborated with The Arts Bus.